mirrexagon/lua-irc-engine/README.md

 Lua IRC Engine is a basic IRC "translator".
 It provides basic message parsing and a way to add simple sending convenience functions and command interpreters/handlers, but leaves most of the actual processing of command content to the host application.
 For example, it does not keep a list of joined channels or even know what its nick is.

-See `irce.lua` for license information.
+See `init.lua` for license information.

 An example demonstrating basic use of the module can be found in `example.lua`.